theo-chengkai-wang/safe-pattern-generation/README.md

     dune ocaml dump-dot-merlin $f | sed '/^INDEX/d' > ./$f/.merlin && echo "REC" >> ./$f/.merlin;
 done
 ```
-- At the top level, add a `.merlin` file with the following to add support for Metaprogramming things.
+- At the top level, add a `.merlin` file with the result of the command above + the following to add support for Metaprogramming things (see [article here](https://qiita.com/keigoi/items/c9f43309312978acf05a)).
 ```
 EXT meta
 FLG -open Trx